jonathanmagambo/otterlang/roadmap.md

 ## OtterLang Roadmap

 This roadmap outlines major areas of investment and their intended scope.
-Items are prioritized by impact and feasibility and grouped by milestone tiers.
+Items are prioritized by immediate impact and developer needs, with core language features and essential tooling coming first.
 Timelines are indicative and may evolve based on feedback.

 ### Guiding Principles
 - Simplicity first: syntax and tooling should be easy to learn and hard to misuse